-Virtual teams, popularly referred to as distributed teams or remote teams, are a group of individuals who collaborate together from different locations and time zones by relying on virtual communication tools.
+Virtual teams, popularly referred to as distributed teams or remote teams are groups of individuals who collaborate together from different locations and time zones by relying on virtual communication tools.

 Virtual teams have become a necessity for businesses now.
 What are your options to make it run effectively as ever?
-Here are a few of our favourites:
+Here are a few of our favorites:

-5 Tips For Building A Productive Virtual Team
+5 Tips For Building A High-Level Virtual Team

 1. Set up an effective communication strategy

 It is rightly said that: